RG9n/RG9n.github.io/write-ups/pshellcode.md

 172.26.201.217
 ```

 Immediately, we are able to see the private IP that this attempts to establish a reverse connection with for the shell (172.26.201.217).

+This is concerning because the private IP indicates they are inside the network and 172.26.201.217 should also be investigated.

 Now, we have two options... we can take a look deeper into this shellcode using the open source tool, [radare2](https://github.com/radareorg/radare2) or we can do some OSINT on these strings to see if they used any further encoding or if we can find it due to the payload being common.